At minimum, three months is required for the examination and grading of a doctoral dissertation, and often more time is needed.

 Examination and grading of the doctoral dissertation

-• The supervising professor and head of school make a proposal on the date of the public defence, place, opponent(s), and custos.
+- The primary supervisor and head of school make a proposal on the date of the public defence, place, opponent(s), and custos.

 The University of Eastern Finland uses an electronic plagiarism detection system, Turnitin.
 In addition to verifying the originality of a thesis, the system can also be used to guide doctoral candidates towards the correct quotation and referencing practices required in high-quality academic texts.
 The Turnitin system has been integrated into the Moodle online learning environment.

-• The doctoral candidate will make corrections to his/her work according to any feedback given.
-After corrections, the work can only be submitted for plagiarism detection only one more time.
+- The doctoral candidate will make corrections to his/her work according to any feedback given.
+After corrections, the work can be submitted for plagiarism detection only one more time.

 Definition of a doctoral dissertation